rhodyprog4ds/BrownFall20/syllabus/grading.md

 There are 15 skills that you will be graded on in this course.
 While learning these skills, you will work through a progression of learning.
 Your grade will be based on earning 45 achievements that are organized into 15 skill groups with 3 levels for each.

-That is,
+These map onto letter grades roughly as follows:
+  - If you achieve level 1 in all of the skills, you will earn at least a C in the course.
+  - To earn a B, you must earn all of the level 1 and level 2 achievements.
+  - To earn an A, you must earn all of the achievements.

+You will have at least three opportunities to earn every level 2 achievement.
+You will have at least two opportunities to earn every level 3 achievement.
+You will have three *types* of opportunities to demonstrate your current skill level: participation, assignments, and a portfolio.

-If you achieve level 1 in all of the skills, you will earn at least a C in the course.
-To earn level 1 achievements, you will need to demonstrate basic awareness of the required concepts and know approximately what to do, but you may need specific instructions of which things to do or to look up examples to modify every step of the way.
+Each level of achievement corresponds to a phase in your learning of the skill:
+  - To earn level 1 achievements, you will need to demonstrate basic awareness of the required concepts and know approximately what to do, but you may need specific instructions of which things to do or to look up examples to modify every step of the way.
 You can earn level 1 achievements in class, assignments, or portfolio submissions.
-To earn a B, you must earn all of the level 1 and level 2 achievements.
-To earn level 2 achievements you will need to demonstrate understanding of the concepts and the ability to apply them with minimal instruction after earning the level 1 achievement for that skill.
+  - To earn level 2 achievements you will need to demonstrate understanding of the concepts and the ability to apply them with instruction after earning the level 1 achievement for that skill.
 You can earn level 2 achievements in assignments or portfolio submissions.
-To get an A, you must earn all of the achievements.
-To do that you will be required to consistently execute each skill and demonstrate deep understanding of the course material, after achieving level 2 in that skill.
+  - To earn level 3 achievements you will be required to consistently execute each skill and demonstrate deep understanding of the course material, after achieving level 2 in that skill.
 You can earn level 3 achievements only through your portfolio submissions.

-You will have at least three opportunities to earn every level 2 achievement.
-You will have at least two opportunities to earn every level 3 achievement.

-You will have three *types* of opportunities to demonstrate your current skill level.

 #### Participation